 There’s a saying, “different strokes for different folks,” and it couldn’t be more applicable than when discussing culturally appropriate customer service.
-People’s ideas of excellent customer support differ, and this is essentially a result of the diversity of our cultural experiences.
+People’s ideas of excellent customer service differ, and this is essentially a result of the diversity of our cultural experiences.
 Truly, it's both our personality and culture that shape our perception, preferences, communication, and behavior.
 And that’s why any business that wants to keep its customers happy should look deeper into developing culturally sensitive customer service performance standards.

 Cultural sensitivity in customer service has long been a topic of discussion.
 Since our reality has become (almost) fully digitalized, almost every business can now (and actively strives to) reach global markets far beyond their place of origin, engaging with customers from vastly different cultural backgrounds on a daily basis.